turingschool/curriculum/source/controllers/parameters.markdown

 [TODO: JSBlogger Setup]

 1. Open the `ArticlesController` in JSBlogger and find the `create` action.
 As an experiment, rewrite it setting each form value individually rather than using mass-assignment.
 2. In the `index` action, implement handling for an `order_by` parameter as modeled in the text.
-Add an option to sort by the number of comments attached to an article.
+Add an option to sort by `"word_count"`
 3. Add links to the index page which, when clicked, change the sorting to `"title"`, `"word count"`, or `"published"`. *CHALLENGE*: Add links and handling so each of these can be _inverted_.
 4. In the `index` action of `ArticlesController`, handle a parameter named `"limit"` which will limit how many articles are displayed.
 If there is no `"limit"`, display all the articles.
 5. Push the logic from exercise 4 down to the model, creating a method named `only` in `Article`.